openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/06-06-deploying-using-the-command-line/assignment.md

 timelimit: 500
 ---

-In this topic you will use the `oc` command line tool to deploy the application that was previously deployed using the web console.
+In this topic, you will use the `oc` command line tool to deploy the previously deployed application using the web console.

 # Deploying the application using the command line tool